 Oil furnaces aren’t as popular as gas or electric furnaces, and you’ll mostly see them in older homes.
 If you have an older home with an existing oil furnace, talk to an HVAC technician about either replacing it with a newer model or converting it to a gas model.

 The vast majority of American homeowners use gas furnaces, especially if they live in homes with central heating systems.
 The AFUE of gas furnaces ranges from 80% to 98% depending on model and venting challenges.

 Finally, gas furnaces don’t last as long as electric furnaces.
-With the right maintenance, your gas furnace will likely last 15 or so years, while an electric furnace can last twice that length.
+With the right maintenance, your gas furnace will likely last 15 or so years, while an electric furnace can last twice that amount of time.

 As mentioned above, electric furnaces last longer and present fewer hazards than gas and oil furnaces.
 And since electric furnaces don’t use flames to heat your home, they lower your risk of experiencing a home fire, as well as your risk of carbon monoxide poisoning.

 Along with their longevity, electric furnaces cost less upfront than other furnace types.
 You might spent only $1,000 on an electric furnace but $2,500 to $3,000 on a similarly sized gas furnace.